Karim M. Khan: Editor of the British Journal of Sports Medicine

 Over the time of Karim Khan’s office as the Editor-in-Chief, the British Journal of Sports Medicine (BJSM) rose from being 12th-ranked journal in the sports science and medicine field with an impact factor of 3.7 in 2012, increasing its impact factor each year to one of the leaders in this field.
 It had a 2021 impact factor of 13.8.

 Clinical Sports Medicine

 Along with Peter Brukner, Karim Khan published 5 editions of the textbook Brukner and Khan's Clinical Sports Medicine.
 It has been described as the Bible of Sports Medicine.
 The quality of the authorship has been lauded for drawing leaders in the fields of sports medicine and physiotherapy in particular and for its multidisciplinary content.

-Tendon and physical activity aesearch
+Tendon and physical activity research

 Khan played an important role in changing nomenclature of tendinitis to the preferred term of tendinopathy (or tendinosis) with the insight that the primary pathology is degenerative rather than inflammatory.

 He has been credited with promoting the importance of Physical Activity for general health.

 He has published over 350 works with over 35,000 citations and an H-index of 101.